Insurance & Reinsurance

 - Acting for a QC in relation to a potential negligence claim arising out of failed group litigation.

-- Acting for a claimant solicitors firm suing former clients for unpaid fees and defending substantial counterclaims for alleged negligence.
+- Acting for a claimant solicitors’ firm suing former clients for unpaid fees and defending substantial counterclaims for alleged negligence.

-- Acted on a limitation appeal to the Court of Appeal in a solicitor’s liability case where a counterclaim alleging negligence was raised in defence of a claim for unpaid fees: Hassan Khan & Co v Al Shanfari & Al Rawas EWCA Civ 42.
+- Acting on a limitation appeal to the Court of Appeal in a solicitor’s liability case where a counterclaim alleging negligence was raised in defence of a claim for unpaid fees: Hassan Khan & Co v Al Shanfari & Al Rawas EWCA Civ 42.

 - Defending a QC in proceedings in the Chancery Division by former clients against their solicitors and counsel arising out of lost commercial litigation: Griswold v Mace Jones & anr (2013).

-- Acted for and obtained summary judgment on behalf of a barrister in a claim arising out of an alleged failure to advise a vulnerable claimant on the protection of her damages following settlement of a personal injury claim: Phelps v LHP Law & or (QBD, 2010).
+- Acting for and obtained summary judgment on behalf of a barrister in a claim arising out of an alleged failure to advise a vulnerable claimant on the protection of her damages following settlement of a personal injury claim: Phelps v LHP Law & or (QBD, 2010).

-- Appeared on behalf of a barrister at the trial of a negligence claim by a firm of solicitors against a barrister alleging a duty of care to protect their fees: Protopapas Solicitors v Spon-Smith (Ch.Div, 2010).
+- Appearing on behalf of a barrister at the trial of a negligence claim by a firm of solicitors against a barrister alleging a duty of care to protect their fees: Protopapas Solicitors v Spon-Smith (Ch.Div, 2010).

-- Defended a wasted costs application against solicitors following a long trial in the Chancery Division arising out of the preparation of witness statements, giving of evidence etc: Cabvision v Feetum, Marsden & Smith and Dean & Dean Solicitors (2010).
+- Defending a wasted costs application against solicitors following a long trial in the Chancery Division arising out of the preparation of witness statements, giving of evidence etc: Cabvision v Feetum, Marsden & Smith and Dean & Dean Solicitors (2010).

 Accountants, Auditors & Actuaries

-- Represented the UK and Cayman branches of a firm of accountants and tax advisers in a substantial case involving alleged breaches of the company and insolvency legislation and professional negligence: Bezant v Rausing & 16 ors EWHC 1118
+- Representing the UK and Cayman branches of a firm of accountants and tax advisers in a substantial case involving alleged breaches of the company and insolvency legislation and professional negligence: Bezant v Rausing & 16 ors EWHC 1118

 Insurance Brokers & Agents